When searching for (real estate) CRMs earlier or later, you may come across Pipedrive.

-The name “Pipedrive” already reveals that it must be software that has something to do with a sales pipeline.
+The name “Pipedrive” already reveals that it must be software with something to do with a sales pipeline.

 You could also say it comes from the phrase “driving the sales pipeline,” and from that, you can combine and reduce it to get “Pipedrive” as the final name.

-Pipedrive is, therefore, a cloud-based CRM (customer relationship management) software with a strong focus on sales pipelines and to help you keep your clients involved.
+Pipedrive is, thus, a cloud-based CRM (customer relationship management) software with a strong focus on sales pipelines to help you keep your clients involved.
 You could also say it’s a pipeline CRM.

-This means it goes a bit beyond just being a CRM software.
+This means it goes a bit beyond just being CRM software.

 That’s because it can assist you with your whole sales process and marketing tasks.